neuroradiology/phyzzle/README.md

 -- entity.lua
 -- entity collision and move resolution functions

+function Player:update(dt)
+  -- check for keypresses or update via AI
+  -- example usage of moving entity in the map and checking for collisions self.map:move(self, self.x + (400 * dt), self.y + (400 * dt))
+end

-function Entity:collision(e2, nx, ny, direction) if direction == self.map.UP then
+-- acceleration variables xa, ya are zeroed on collision -- but you don't have to use them if you don't want function Entity:collision(e2, nx, ny, direction) if direction == self.map.UP then
     self.y = e2.y + e2.h